devanshs41/Smart-FinanceAI/README.md

 **Converting to vectors and saving it**
    - Converted text to vector using FAISS class from langchain_community.vectorstores and then saved the data.
+   - FAISS (Facebook AI Similarity Search) is a library developed  to efficiently search for similar vectors in large datasets.
+It is widely used in various applications involving embeddings and vector search, such as similarity search, clustering, and nearest neighbor search.

 # **Creating a RAG Using LangChain and FAISS**
 - It creates a retriever using a vector store (`db1`).
 The retriever is configured for similarity search, enabling the retrieval of documents similar to a given query.